SilkRose/Pony/stories/pony-pyramid/pony-pyramid.md

 “Then it’s settled!
 Let’s go find some friends to recruit!”
 Applejack, Rarity, Rainbow Dash, and even Fluttershy carry her out the door in an innocently three-sided formation.

 Twilight stares ahead at the easel, unsure where to even start to fix this mess.
 She flips back through the pages.
-Halfway through, she yells out, “‘[THIS NEED TO PAY ATTENTION TO DIRECTIONALITY IS WHY I HATE DIRECTIONAL PUNCTUATION MARKS]Pyramid’ is in the name!!”
+Halfway through, she yells out, “‘Pyramid’ is in the name!!”

 ---